scikit-learn/blog/_posts/2021-11-20-afme2-sprint-report.md

 ## Sprint Background

-This sprint was organized by [Data Umbrella](https://www.dataumbrella.org) to increase the participation of underrepresented persons in data science, with a focus on the geographic region of Africa & the Middle East (AFME).
+This sprint was organized by [Data Umbrella](https://www.dataumbrella.org) to increase the participation of underrepresented persons in data science, with a focus on the geographic regions of Africa & the Middle East (AFME).

 ## Summary